-Richard (Rich) A. Moscicki (Mo-shis-ke), M.D., is the Executive Vice President for Science and Regulatory Advocacy and the Chief Medical Officer at Pharmaceutical Research and Manufacturers of America (PhRMA).
+Richard (Rich) A. Moscicki (Mo-shis-ke), M.D., is the executive vice president of science and regulatory advocacy and the chief medical officer at the Pharmaceutical Research and Manufacturers of America (PhRMA).

 Dr. Moscicki received his medical degree from Northwestern University Medical School.
 He is board certified in internal medicine, diagnostic and laboratory immunology, and allergy and immunology.
 He completed his residency in Internal Medicine, followed by a fellowship at Massachusetts General Hospital (MGH) in clinical immunology and immunopathology.
 He remained on staff at MGH and on the faculty of Harvard Medical School from 1979 until 2013.